 In August of 2009, the Corporation entered into an agreement with the City of Yerington, Nevada to reserve 2,000 acre feet of water for a term of 30 years.
-As consideration, the Corporation will pay to the City of Yerington annual reservation fees of \$50 which revert to user fees based on usage.
+As consideration, the Corporation will pay to the City of Yerington annual reservation fees of \$50.

 On July 25, 2011, the Corporation amended its agreement with the City of Yerington, to increase its annual reserve from 2,000 acre feet of water to 3,500 acre feet of water under the same terms of the original agreement.
-As consideration, the Corporation will pay to the City of Yerington additional annual reservation fees of \$38 (note 9 (iii)).
+As consideration, the Corporation will pay to the City of Yerington additional annual reservation fees of \$38 (note 10 (iii)).
 The Corporation has total water rights under agreements amounting to 4,224 acre feet of water per year.
 The costs of the leases have been capitalized to development costs as incurred.

-Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) (Unaudited - Prepared by Management) For the three and six months ended June 30, 2014 and 2013
+Notes to Condensed Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) (Unaudited - Prepared by Management) For the three and nine months ended September 30, 2014 and 2013